mecarito/mecarito/README.md

-# Hello :punch: :exclamation:
+# Hi there,
 ## portfolio: mecar.tech
-- Hi, I'm mecarito! a Software Engineer using technology to transform people's lives
+- I'm Peter Mecar! a Software Engineer using technology to transform people's lives

 #### 🔭 I’m currently working on a javascript SDK
 - 🌱 I’m currently learning serveless architecture